Gabinou/2DKS/README.md

 Prerequisites: *scipy*, *numpy*.

-Keywords: Kolmogoro-smirnov test, multi-dimensional, two-dimensional, KS test, hypothesis testing, statistics, probability theory.
+Keywords: Kolmogorov-smirnov test, multi-dimensional, two-dimensional, KS test, hypothesis testing, statistics, probability theory.

 Based on the idea by Peacock (1983), an upgrade by Fasano and Franceschin (1987) with much guidance from Numerical recipes in C by Press and Teukolsky (1996).